IBPA/SparseNN/doc/sparseBlockModules.md

-# SparseBlock Overview #
+# SparseBlock
+This page describes the SparseBlock format and supported NN modules.
+## Overview
 Consider sensors S1, S2, ... , Sn and a sensor Y (as in figure bellow).
 Here the size of the signal from different sensors maybe different while all signals from a particular sensor have the same size.
 In a given event (corresponding to a row), the Y sensor **will** have a signal while a given Si sensor **may** have a signal.
 Given such sensory data (collected from various events), learning tasks can be defined:
-* Train a neural network to predict the Y sensor signal using Si sensor signals.
+* Train a NN to predict the Y sensor signal using Si sensor signals.
 * Rank the sensors Si, with respect to the information each provide about sensor Y.

 <img src="./SparseBlockData_A.png"  width="450">

 For such tasks, using a non-sparse representation as in the above figure, will be inefficient.
-Hence a sparse representation called SparseBlock is used as shown in figure bellow (and described next).
+Hence a sparse representation called **SparseBlock** is used as shown in figure bellow (and described next).

 <img src="./SparseBlockData_B.png"  width="450">

-## SparseBlock Data Format
+## Data Format
 The data for Si sensors would be represented in SparseBlock format using lua tables and torch tensors as following:

 ```lua